web-platform-tests/wpt.fyi/api/query/README.md

     chrome:pass or chrome:ok

-> NOTE: Or-conjuction takes less precedence than `and`.
+> NOTE: Or-conjuction takes less precedence than and-conjuction.
 Precedence can be modified
-> using parens, e.g. `chrome:pass and (firefox:!pass or safari:!pass)`
+> using parens, e.g. `chrome:pass (firefox:!pass or safari:!pass)`

 ## /api/search